Northern pike

-The northern pike (Esox lucius) is a species of carnivorous fish of the genus Esox (pikes).
-They are commonly found in fresh waters of the Northern Hemisphere (i.e. holarctic in distribution).
-They are known simply as a pike (pl: pike) in Great Britain, Ireland, most of Eastern Europe, Canada and the U.S., although in the Midwestern United States, they may just be called a Northern.
+The northern pike (Esox lucius), also known as jack, northern or simply pike, is a species of carnivorous fish of the genus Esox (pikes).
+It is commonly found in fresh waters of the Northern Hemisphere (i.e. it has a holarctic distribution).

 Pike can grow to a relatively large size.
 Their average length is about 40–55 cm, with maximum recorded lengths of up to 150 cm and maximum weights of 28.4 kg.
 The IGFA currently recognises a 25 kg pike caught by Lothar Louis on Greffern Lake, Germany, on 16 October 1986, as the all-tackle world-record holding northern pike.
 Northern pike grow to larger sizes in Eurasia than in North America, and in coastal Eurasian regions than inland ones.

 Etymology

 The northern pike gets its common name from its resemblance to the pole-weapon known as the pike (from the Middle English for 'pointed').
-Names such as Pike, Lakes Pike, Great Northern Pike, Jackfish, Jack, Slough Shark Snake, Slimer, Slough Snake, Gator, and Hammer Handle are found and are common around the globe.
+Names such as pike, pickerel, Lakes pike, great northern pike, jackfish, jack, slough shark snake, slimer, slough snake, gator, and hammer handle are used around the globe.
 Other names incorporating things such as "pointy nose" and "long head" are common as well.
-The name Northern is very popular in the Midwest (in the U.S. Upper Midwest and in the Canadian provinces of Alberta, Manitoba and Numerous other names can be found in Field Museum Zool.
-Leaflet Number 9.
+The name "Northern" is very popular in the Midwest (in the U.S. Upper Midwest and in the Canadian provinces of Alberta and Manitoba.
+Numerous other names are or have been in use.
 Its earlier common name, the luci (now lucy) or luce when fully grown, was used to form its taxonomic name (Esox lucius) and is used in heraldry.